-Under the heading ‘Take on a new Challenge’ we offer an outstanding programme of clubs and societies that take place during the lunchtime, after school or at the weekend.
+Under the heading ‘Take on a new Challenge’ we offer an outstanding programme of Clubs and Societies that take place during the lunchtime, after school or at the weekend.
 They cover an extensive range of topics and activities which meets the needs of most of our students.
 The choice is considerable and range from Bee Keeping to Astronomy.
+The Clubs and Societies Programme offers in excess of 60 Clubs and Societies that students can participate.
 We are always keen to support new ideas for additional clubs and societies if they are requested.

 There are opportunities for students to prepare effectively for applications to the top universities though an established Oxbridge programme of workshops, interview preparation and discussion groups and visits to Oxford and Cambridge.
 There are growing links with Harvard and Yale universities in the USA.
-Invicta has hosted an information evening on behalf of both universities and we are very pleased to be welcoming both universities back to Invicta this September.
-For younger students there is the Aspire programme which involves discussion groups and visits to encourage students to begin preparation for aiming high and to broaden horizons.
-The Academic Subject Hub discussion groups led by students have been introduced this year to enable students with similar interests to discuss academic material beyond lessons.
+Invicta has hosted information evenings on behalf of both universities which have been open to students across the region.

-There is also a wide range of extended qualifications that the students can take including The Project qualification at levels 1 & 2 and also the Extended Project Qualification taken in the sixth form.
-Invicta is also a centre for the AQA BACC which recognizes and credits student’s wider participation in community, work related learning and personal development.
-Invicta is also a centre for the Arkwright Scholarships in Engineering.
-Students can also take the Arts Award, Crest Awards and Duke of Edinburgh Award at Bronze, Silver and Gold levels and also the LAMDA qualification in public speaking.
+There is also a wide range of extended qualifications that the students can take including The Project qualification at levels 1 & 2 and also the Extended Project Qualification (EPQ) taken in the Sixth Form.
+Invicta is a certified centre for the Art Award Qualification through the Arts Council and students are encouraged to take on these national recognized qualifications at Bronze, Silver or Gold Levels.